Skip to main content

 • Manage cronjobs

-For detailed information on each endpoint, see the API Reference.
+For per-endpoint details, see the API Reference.

 Troubleshooting

-Error: 401 UnauthorizedSolutions:
+Error: 401 Unauthorized

-Issue: AI assistant doesn’t see Cekura toolsSolutions:
+Issue: AI assistant doesn’t see Cekura tools

 • Restart your AI assistant after configuration

-• Verify the MCP server URL is correct: https://docs.cekura.ai/mcp
+• Verify the URL is https://api.cekura.ai/mcp

-Error: Unsupported engine or ReferenceError: File is not definedCause: Multiple Node.js versions installed, wrong version being usedSolution:
+Error: Unsupported engine or ReferenceError: File is not definedCause: Multiple Node.js versions installed, wrong version being used.Solution:

-where node
+1. List Node installs: where node

-2. Find your Node v20+ installation:
+2. Find your Node v20+ path: node -e "console.log(process.execPath)"

 3. Use the absolute path in your config: